 Honesty.
 This means no cheating and no plagiarism.
 If you cheat/plagiarize, you fail.
 No excuses will be taken into account.
 Your work must be your own, except when asked to work with other students.
-Furthermore, you are required to acknowledge in your papers if you have borrowed any ideas, terms, or phrases, even if you have borrowed from a classmate OR from the Newman book.
+Furthermore, you are required to acknowledge in your papers if you have borrowed any ideas, terms, or phrases, even if you have borrowed from a classmate OR from the

+Newman book.
 Please do not copy and paste material from wikipedia or any other website into your assignments, as this is a severe form of cheating (that is very easy to catch, by the way).
-In this class, your assignments should be grounded in the textbook (rather than web resources, which are often wrong).
-This means that you should NOT do internet research in this class - all you need is in the course textbook and supplementary readings.
-In fact, if you do outside research in this class, you will lose points.
-I dock points for this because: (a) information on the Internet is often misleading and/or inaccurate and (b) I need to make sure that you understand OUR TEXTBOOK (which is, after all, sociological!).
 If you have any hesitation, or if you are in doubt about one of these issues, feel free to ask me.